Trusted WordPress tutorials, when you need them most.

 It also helps save time since you don’t have to search the internet for upcoming events.

-However, the problem is that WordPress doesn’t allow users to submit calendar events or upload files on the front end by default.
+However, the problem is that WordPress doesn’t allow users to submit calendar events or upload files from the front end by default.
 You will have to create an account for each user and allow access to the admin area.
 This method is time-consuming and could be risky.

 Thankfully, there’s an easier way.
 Let’s see how you can let people add calendar events in WordPress.

-Creating a User-Submitted Events Calendar in WordPress
+Accepting User-Submitted Events in WordPress

 The best way to allow users to add calendar events without giving them access to your WordPress admin panel is by using WPForms.
 It’s the best contact form plugin for WordPress and is trusted by over 6 million businesses.